wavefrontHQ/docs/pages/doc/maintenance_windows_managing.md

 * To prevent an alert from firing outside of certain hours, you can [alert only between specific times](alerts_recipes.html#alert-only-between-specific-times).

-## Snoozing and Unsnoozing Alerts
+## Snooze and Unsnooze Alerts

 You can snooze an alert, so it doesn't fire even if the condition is met.
-Wavefront allows you to snooze one or more alerts for 30 minutes, 1 hour, 6 hours, 1 day, 1 week, or Forever.
-If you choose Forever, the alert is snoozed until it is unsnoozed.
+You can snooze one or more alerts for 30 minutes, 1 hour, 6 hours, 1 day, 1 week, or Forever.
+If you choose Forever, the alert doesn't fire until it is unsnoozed.

 <table style="width: 100%;">